-Operating Instructions Proline Promass P 100 EtherNet/IP
+Operating Instructions Proline Promass I 100

-Coriolis flowmeter
+Coriolis flowmeter EtherNet/IP

 - Make sure the document is stored in a safe place such that it is always available when working on or with the device. - To avoid danger to individuals or the facility, read the "Basic safety instructions" section carefully, as well as all other safety instructions in the document that are specific to working procedures. - The manufacturer reserves the right to modify technical data without prior notice.
-Your Endress+Hauser Sales Center will supply you with current information and updates to these instructions.
+Your Endress+Hauser sales organization will supply you with current information and updates to this manual.